hankhank10/findmyplane-client/readme.md

 2. Run *client.exe* from the findmyplane-client directory

-3. Once the client has connected to your simulator and the server it will provide you with a link and six digit ident code such as ABCDEF
+3. Once the client has connected to your simulator and the server it will provide you with a link and five digit ident code such as ABCDE

 4. Copy and paste this link to a browser OR